 Qualifying Examination

 Students must pass two exams and produce an approved publishable manuscript as determined by a graduate faculty member.
-The comprehensive exams assess the student’s comprehensive knowledge of (a) theores of criminology, and (b) research methods and data analysis and asses a student’s (a) innovative, critical and analytical thinking and (b) writing skills.
+The comprehensive exams assess the student’s comprehensive knowledge of (a) theores of criminology, and (b) research methods and data analysis and the student’s (a) innovative, critical and analytical thinking and (b) writing skills.

 COURSES